 - Strong networking skills to develop relationships with suppliers and with business and residential clients

-Pest control is regulated, so contact your state pest control board for certification information and to find out what’s required in your area.
-Visit the National Pest Management Association's website for certification classes and tips.
 The websites of some of the larger exterminating outfits may also have how-to advice and may offer trainee positions for those with little or no experience.
-Community colleges and vocational schools offer classes.
+Community colleges and vocational schools offer classes, as well.

 Advantages of a Pest Control Business